marijeb/MyWebpage/README.md

 ## Tech
 * HTML
-* CSS A work in progress as I continue to learn more and more :-).
+* CSS a work in progress as I continue to learn more and more :-).